psellcam/LaplaceNet/README.md

 - pip install torchnet

 ## Running the program
-To recreate the cifar-10 results from the main paper you can run
+To recreate the cifar-10 results from the main paper for 4k labels (for any label split)  you can run

 > python main.py --dataset cifar10 --model wrn-28-2 --num-labeled 4000 --alpha 1.0 --lr 0.03 --labeled-batch-size 48 --batch-size 300 --aug-num 3 --label-split 12 --progress True

+To recreate the cifar-100 results from the main paper for 10k labels (for any label split)  you can run

+> python main.py --dataset cifar100 --model wrn-28-2 --num-labeled 10000 --alpha 0.5 --lr 0.03 --labeled-batch-size 50 --aug-num 3 --label-split 12 --progress True

+To recreate the miniimagenet results from the main paper for 4k labels (for any label split)  you can run

+> python main.py --dataset miniimagenet --model resnet18 --num-labeled 4000 --alpha 0.5 --lr 0.1 --labeled-batch-size 50 --aug-num 3 --label-split 12 --progress True